x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-basic-auth.md

 With on-premises data being synchronized with Exchange Online, customers have questions about how the data is protected in Exchange Online.
 The white paper [Encryption in the Microsoft Cloud](https://aka.ms/office365ce) discusses how BitLocker is used for volume-level encryption.

-By default, Microsoft engineers have zero standing administrative privileges and zero standing access to customer content in Microsoft 365 or Office 365.
+By default, Microsoft engineers have zero standing administrative privileges and zero standing access to customer content in Microsoft 365 and Office 365.
 The white paper [Administrative Access Controls in Microsoft 365](https://aka.ms/office365aac) discusses personnel screening, background checks, Lockbox and Customer Lockbox, and more.

 [ISO Audited Controls on Service Assurance](https://sip.protection.office.com/) documentation provides the status of audited controls from global information security standards and regulations that Microsoft 365 and Office 365 have implemented.